 Older Performance Horses and Joint Care

 Many performance horses are like fine wines: they improve with age in terms of skill and ability.
 The key is to keep these older horses active by keeping their bodies healthy and sound.
 As always with holistic horse care, a solid nutritional foundation provides the basis for general health, while specific supplements offer additional joint support.
-I like the Simplexity APA Blend or Essentials as a general nutritional foundation, and then add supplements as needed to address a horse’s specific health issues or chronic weaknesses.
+I like the powdered alage and probiotic blend and daily packets of algae, enzymes, and probiotics as a general nutritional foundation, and then add supplements as needed to address a horse’s specific health issues or chronic weaknesses.

 If you have specific questions about your older performance horse’s health issues (or any horse, for that matter), you may wish to consider either reading or joining the Horse Health Hotline.
 This online forum, which I moderate regularly, is filled with knowledgeable horse people who care for their horses holistically.
 A lifetime membership costs only $40, and you can post specific questions or entire case studies about your horse on the forum.
 We’ll be there to